stealify/server-harp/README.md

 Steal Server can also act as a Process Manager or InitD for NodeOS or other Unikernels via stealify/config-init-*

+## Isomorphic Code
+- it matters for Project Maintainability
+- Faster Testing in Development
+- Faster Deployment to Production
+Learn More about Server Templating in your ssr.js via steal!
+StealJS is a Core Dependency and name giver of this server its main Maintainer is a genius called Matthew Philipps and the Bitovi Open Source Team.
+How does StealJS Make Your Code Isomorphic? it allows you to bundle including any asset for Production Frontend and Backend as also translate code for Frontend and Backend so see it as the Unifed Bundler Import Method that you ever wanted to have.

 ## Why Should i Use this?
 The Cloud and IaaS Prices and Services as also other Capacity and Investment Related Variables are fast Changing you need to be able to protect your Investment to run efficent on any Infrastructure no Matter how it is provided or who provides it.